 Best 5 Hospitals In Panama City, Panama

 Panama City, Panama attracts a huge number of expats and digital nomads for many different reasons.
 Easy access to amenities you’d find back home –at a fraction of the cost is one of them.
-Health is a key point to take into consideration when exploring your global options, and this city provides world-class health care…
+Health is a key point to take into consideration when exploring your global options.
+More and more retirees are moving to Panama and the excellent healthcare is a top reason.
+This city provides world-class health care for both locals and foreigners.

 Panama City is home to several health care facilities affiliated with reputable hospitals in the United States meaning that they are all within U.S. standards.
 You’ll find English-speaking doctors, well-trained staff, and personalized attention.
 It’s important to point out that the hospitals mentioned here are those of the private sector.
 While more expensive than the public facilities, they provide medical attention in a whole other league.
 Hospital Santo Tomás may be the biggest in the country, however, I wouldn’t recommend public hospitals in Panama as they lack equipment, medicine, and customer service all around.